salimyahuza/StudySprint-Tracker/README.md

-# StudySprint Tracker 🧠📊
+# Student Study Tracker 🧠📊

 ![Logo](https://raw.githubusercontent.com/salimyahuza/StudySprint-Tracker/main/Logo.jpg)

 ## About the Project

-StudySprint Tracker is a lightweight, Python-based progress tracker designed for learners at various stages — from secondary school to advanced learners.
+Student Study Tracker is a lightweight, Python-based progress tracker designed for learners at various stages — from secondary school to advanced learners.
 It helps track learning goals, study hours, task completion, and offers **daily motivational quotes** to keep you energized!

 This app is designed and built by **Salim Yahuza Gwarjo**, an M.Sc.
 Data Science student, ICT teacher, and education reform advocate.
 Salim has worked with over 3,000 students and redesigned ICT curricula for schools in Katsina State, Nigeria.